- Learn how to rollback driver updates in Windows by using the Device Manager.

 A reboot might be necessary before the older version of the driver replaces the buggy version.

-This little trick can save you in case a rushed driver release causes small issues, but not enough to make your system completely unstable and Windows is unable to boot properly.
+This little trick can save you in case a rushed driver release causes small issues, but not enough to make your system completely unstable and Windows unable to boot properly.

 We’re going to address this scenario in another article because sometimes you need more than a few clicks to fix Windows issues.